lyndon025/playtested/src/content/article/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity.md

 ---
-title: "A welcome addition to the TRON franchise | First Impressions - Tron: Identity"
+author: lyndonguitar
+category: Review
-description: "Tron: Identity takes us back to the Tron Universe, in a never before seen world, or server as it might be called – in a puzzle adventure game format where the player’s decisions matter.
-The players control the detective program Query, tasked to investigate a mysterious event, finding out the whos, whys, and whats."
+description: 'Tron: Identity takes us back to the Tron Universe, in a never before seen world, or server as it might be called – in a puzzle adventure game format where the player’s decisions matter.
+The players control the detective program Query, tasked to investigate a mysterious event, finding out the whos, whys, and whats.'
+featured: false
 pubDate: 2023-04-13
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "tron:-identity"]
+tags:
-featured: false
+- taptap
+- tron:-identity
-thumb: "/images/reviews/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-0.avif"
+thumb: /images/reviews/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-0.avif
+title: 'A welcome addition to the TRON franchise | First Impressions - Tron: Identity'
 ---

 <div class="gallery">